This page has information on:

-Citations help the reader locate your sources, plain and simple.
+In addition to avoiding plagiarism, citations help the reader locate your sources.
 You need to ask yourself, could someone find this information in the future?
 A client's personal file would not need a citation because your reader cannot go find that information again.
 Census statistics would require a citation because your reader could go locate that information again.

 APA requires FOUR ELEMENTS of every citation:

 Follow this guide if any of those elements aren't available: http://blog.apastyle.org/apastyle/2012/05/missing-pieces.html

 Use Crossref, a free site, to look up DOIs.
 The free DOI lookup searches for DOIs using information such as article title, authors, and publisher information.